COLIBRE: calibrating subgrid feedback in cosmological simulations that include a cold gas phase: Calibration with emulators

+To further enhance emulator accuracy, we construct the Latin hypercubes hierarchically at two levels: a coarse level 1 with broad parameter variations and level 2, a refined subregion within level 1 with finer sampling.
+The boundaries of level 2 are determined by first training the emulator using only the simulations from level 1 and identifying the subregion of the parameter space that most likely contains the best-fitting model.
 At level 1, we run $N^{\rm L1}_{\rm runs}=24$ simulations for the \texttt{Basic} model, $32$ for the \texttt{ThermalKinetic} model, and $40$ for \VardT{} and \colibrefixedagntemp.
 The number of simulations in the Latin hypercube increases with the size of the parameter vector $\boldsymbol{\theta}$, whose dimensions for the four models are, respectively, 2, 3, 4, and 4.
 At level 2, we use $N^{\rm L2}_{\rm runs} = 40$ simulations for the \texttt{ThermalKinetic} model, $8$ for \VardT{}, and $8$ for \colibrefixedagntemp.
 We do not use level 2 for the \texttt{Basic} model because its simplicity allows the emulator to accurately determine the best-fitting parameter values using only level 1.
 Level 2 of the \texttt{ThermalKinetic} model contains significantly more simulations than those of \VardT{} and \colibrefixedagntemp, as we fit \texttt{ThermalKinetic} not only to the observed \gsmf{} and \ssm{} together but also separately to each observable.
 This results in \textit{three} best-fitting models located in different regions of the parameter space (see $\S$\ref{subsubsection: vary_fitting_constraints}).
 Furthermore, since the \texttt{Basic} model is equivalent to the \texttt{ThermalKinetic} model with $f_{\rm kin} = 0$, we incorporate 24 simulations from the \texttt{Basic} model's hypercube into that of the \texttt{ThermalKinetic} model.
 This improves the accuracy of the emulator predictions for \texttt{ThermalKinetic} near the hypercube boundary where $f_{\rm kin} = 0$.

 In total, the Latin hypercubes for \texttt{Basic}, \texttt{Thermal}\-\texttt{Kinetic}, \VardT{}, and \colibrefixedagntemp{} contain $N^{\rm total}_{\rm runs} = 24$, $96$, $48$, and $48$ simulations, respectively.
 Table \ref{table: hypercubes} summarizes the properties of these Latin hypercubes, including the parameter ranges $\boldsymbol{\theta}$ explored at each level.
 The level 1 ranges were preselected to ensure that the peaks of the posterior distributions of $\boldsymbol{\theta}$ fall within the hypercube domain\footnote{These ranges were determined by running simulations in small cosmological volumes (25$^3$ cMpc$^3$) with much broader parameter variations.}.
 In the training set, no distinction is made between the simulations from level 1 and level 2; the emulator is trained using simulations from both levels simultaneously.